• Skip to main content

 cooked prime rib roast, cooked medium, sliced on a white plate

 My husband’s favorite cut of beef is a ribeye steak; however, I’m not very good at grilling or cooking a steak in the oven.
-Early in our relationship, I decided to try and cook a rib eye roast, which is what the ribeye steaks are cut from.
+Early in our relationship, I decided to try and cook a rib eye roast, which is what ribeye steaks are cut from.
 This turned out to be a great idea.
 It was super simple to make and cooked to perfection.
 Now, I prefer to cook a boneless rib eye roast, because it turns out perfect every time.

 WHAT YOU NEED TO COOK YOUR ROAST